Healthy Vegan Chocolate Peanut Butter Cake

 Cocoa Powder – A Healthy Form of Chocolate

-I’m not just telling you my own personal opinion on cocoa powder.
-I did a little research on it through Google.
+I did a little research on it on Google (who doesn’t?).
 And I was astounded at what other health benefits cocoa powder provides!

 Did you know that consuming cocoa powder can help protect you from heart disease, cancer, and diabetes?
 This is because it contains theobromine, a naturally occurring compound found in chocolate.
 Didn’t know that, did ya?